soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E0_Ablauf-Zielsetzung_en.md

 > **How we work**
 >
-> We begin with a short activation activity using a concrete collection object.
+> We begin with a short activation excersise using a concrete collection object.
 >
 > After the conceptual inputs, we return to the same example and develop a small, consistent, and justified model sketch.
 >